aaron-splicer/Models-demo/README.md

 # Models-sample

-This project includes sample Splicer data models.
+This project contains sample Splicer data models.

 - **platform**: This is our baseline model.
 Start with this one to create a data model from scratch.
 Assume the Person object is the login user for your system.
 - **traffic-ticket**: A simple example of how we might model a traffic ticket website.